Friday, April 10, 2020

 A bit later, Jenn called up for the recipe for the enchiladas that I made her the last time she was home.
 Then, I had used chicken, but the meat she had on hand was ground beef.
 No problem!
 I just told her to brown and drain it and go on with the recipe.
 I mentioned my earlier conversation with the thought that during this time, the thing to do is "shop" in your own refrigerator and pantry.

 So, in this recipe, go ahead and use any meat or cheese that you have.
 No tomato sauce?
 Dilute a can of tomato paste with two cups of water or puree a can of diced tomatoes.
 No can of diced tomatoes?
 Chop up fresh ones.
 It's the spices that make this dish yummy and hopefully, they are in your home store!
-If you have a question about substitutions, please email me at yatesyummies@gmail.com.
-I'd love to hear from you!
+P.S.
+Pull yours out of the oven before it looks over baked - like the photo here - Ha!

 Ingredients for 6 to 8 Red Sauce Enchiladas: